 A good way to test your collaboration identity is to attempt to access the IGWN wiki at https://wiki.ligo.org.

 If you cannot access that service, please email firstname.lastname@example.org for assistance.

 Obtaining a collaboration identity¶

-In LIGO (the LSC and the LIGO Lab), all members are assigned a unique 'LIGO.ORG' identity that is used across all LIGO-operated computing services.
+In LIGO (the LIGO Scientific Collaboration (LSC) and the LIGO Laboratory), all members are assigned a unique 'LIGO.ORG' identity that is used across all LIGO-operated computing services.
 To register for a LIGO account, go to https://my.ligo.org and complete the relevant form.

 For Virgo members, the identity from your home institution is used for authorisation and access management, please contact your group leader for detailed information.